cianibegood/pysqkit/README.md

 # Installation
 Clone the pysqkit repository via git clone.
 Open the terminal and navigate to the parent folder where the pysqkit folder is stored and run

-pip install pysqkit
+pip install pysqkit/

 If you want your installation to be always up to date with the latest modifications run instead

-pip install -e pysqkit
+pip install -e pysqkit/

 # Documentation
 The documentation is currently being written, we apologize for any inconvenience this causes.
 If you have questions regarding the code, you can always reach us via the github page.